NHSSCA

 The Process

-The NHSSCA Board of Directors and Hall of Fame Members carefully deliberate to select each member of the Hall of Fame, as it is the most prestigious award a coach can receive in our profession.
+The NHSSCA Board of Directors and Hall of Fame Members carefully deliberate in selecting each member of the Hall of Fame, as it is the most prestigious award a coach can receive in our profession.

 The nomination can be made by filling out the form below.